 Acid reflux, heartburn and GERD are usually treated with perscriptions or over-the-counter drugs to lower pain.
 Sometimes these are used when symptoms are already beginning to flare up, while in other cases they are taken daily to prevent symptoms.

-The three main types of medicines to treat acid reflux symptoms or those caused by GERD are: antacids, H2RAs (histamine type 2 receptor antagonists), and PPIs (proton pump inhibitors).
+The three main types of medicines to treat acid reflux symptoms or those caused by GERD are antacids, histamine type 2 receptor antagonists (H2RAs) and proton pump inhibitors (PPIs).
 In the past, you may have taken some of these products and pills to resolve your symptoms.

-Here are the foods that can help improve acid reflux and treat GERD:
+Here are the acid reflux diet foods that can help improve acid reflux and treat GERD:

 - Kefir and yogurt help balance healthy bacteria in the stomach, aiding in digestion and soothing the digestive tract.
 Select products that have live and active cultures that have been fermented for 24 hours.